jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 ## 05: Focus risk types 🧐

-Focusing on the different risk types individually appears to improve accuracy significantly compared to training a single model combining all three risk types, suggesting 3 models are better than 1.
+Focusing on the different risk types individually appears to improve accuracy significantly compared to training a single model combining all 3 into one category, suggesting 3 specialized models are better than 1 general model.
 [See notebook.](Notebooks/05_focused_risk_types.ipynb)

 #### Spanish results